ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 | /metadata/v1/instance/volume_attachment/{id} | Retrieve metadata for a volume attachment by ID. |
 {: caption="Table 1.
 Instance metadata endpoints" caption-side="bottom"}

-For more information about these APIs, including required parameters and examples, see the [Metadata service Beta API reference guide](/apidocs/vpc-metadata-beta).
+For more information about these APIs, including required parameters and examples, see the [Metadata service API reference guide](/apidocs/vpc-metadata).

 ## Retrieve metadata about SSH keys
 {: #imd-retrieve-key-data}